obaigbenaa/CONTINUOUS-INTEGRATION-WITH-JENKINS-ANSIBLE-ARTIFACTORY-SONARQUBE-PHP/README.md

 ### Configuring Ansible for Jenkins Deployment

 In previous projects, we have been launching Ansible commands manually from a CLI.
-Now, with Jenkins, we will start running Ansible from Jenkins user interface (UI).
+Now, with Jenkins, we will start running Ansible from the Jenkins user interface (UI).

 To do this, navigate to Jenkins URL, Install & Open Blue Ocean Jenkins Plugin